 However, when I compared my before and after photos, I can really see an improvement.
 My stairway bannister definitely looks refreshed, light, and airy.
-I also replaced the canvas photos with three framed photos that I purchased from Amazon here.
+I also replaced the canvas photos with three gold framed photos.
 I’m really pleased with how it all turned out, and I think it looks so much better than before.
 Now I really love looking at my stairway, and I think our entryway is much more welcoming!

 The Total Cost

 I had to purchase the Soft Chamois paint, Krud Kutter, and one more gold picture frame.
 All the other supplies I already had on hand around the house.
 The three products cost me a grand total of $84!
 The gallon of paint was the most expensive, and yes I do buy the best quality paint.
 However, it will save you time and energy because it allows you to get the job done in either one or two coats, no priming necessary.

 I still dream that one day we can re-do the staircase with wood treads.
 However, I know there’s many of you out there who are in the same boat as we are, and need to keep things thrifty for the time.
 I hope this post has given you some inspiration for your own stairway and entryway.
 It’s good to know that although we can’t do everything we want immediately, there are affordable ways that make big, beautiful changes!